Madu-J/auctionghetto-frontend/README.md

 - Comment function: Creating an interactive section where users can interact with each other and share their views about their various interest or auction listings Auctionghetto.

+- About page: Adding "About page" to make Auctionghetto more informative about website goal.

 <br>